 A taste of Austria: Chef Reitbauer, who has been at the helm for almost 20 years having taken over the family restaurant, has forged a unique culinary identity, which is heavily research-driven, sustainable and, of course, delicious.
-It’s also fundamentally Austrian, with numerous unknown or long-forgotten ingredients brought to the fore including rare breeds of meat and fish, near-extinct fruit and vegetable varieties.
-Herbs and vegetables are grown on the restaurant building’s rooftop, sitting alongside its own beehives.
-Dishes on the exquisite tasting menu (there’s also an à la carte option) include carp with peach, kohlrabi and St John’s Wort; sunflower and Jerusalem artichoke with lamb sweetbreads; sunflower with curry plant, yoghurt and yellow beans; and blueberry varieties with cyclame, chicory and caviar.
+It’s also fundamentally Austrian, with numerous unknown or long-forgotten ingredients brought to the fore, including rare breeds of meat and fish, near-extinct fruit and vegetable varieties.
+Herbs and vegetables are grown on the restaurant building’s rooftop alongside its own beehives.
+Dishes on the exquisite tasting menu (there’s also an à la carte option) include green asparagus with poppy seed, apricot and lamb’s lettuce; catfish with beans, medlar and calamansi; and kid goat shoulder with young peas, rhubarb and salad burnet.

 Trolley action: This restaurant – and its customers – love a well-laden trolley.
 The bread trolley shows off the creativity of Austrian bakers and their wide spectrum, with 25 varieties on offer.
 There are also aperitif trolleys, a tea trolley, a cheese selection to die for, one national and one international digestif trolley and, before Christmas, one for vanillekipferl – the traditional Austrian crescent-shaped biscuit.